 The Sonnetar is recently new to me, and has been amazing so far.
 I knew I needed to try one as soon as it was announced, since I’m all about keeping my kit light and compact.
 I don’t always need F1.1, but it’s really nice to have the option when I need it.
 Miyazaki-san is truly a genius!

 -Olympus XA – Another one of my favourite cameras, this one always in my bag or my pocket whenever I go out, loaded with whatever C-41 film I have on hand.
 Funny story about this camera – one time the aperture mechanism detached, so the lens was stuck wide open.
 I spent a month trying to fix it until one day I accidentally knocked it off a desk.
 It fell four feet to the floor and miraculously started working again.
 It hasn’t skipped a beat since!

--Sunglasses – These are so I look like a cool guy, but they usually come off when I’m shooting so I can see the whole viewfinder!
+-Sunglasses – These are so I look cool, but they usually come off when I’m shooting so I can see the whole viewfinder!

 -Klipsch noise-cancelling earbuds – For my jams, obviously.

 -JCH film case – These are fantastic little cases, especially when I am travelling.
 I’m a slow shooter so I don’t tend to need 10 rolls all at once.

 On any given day, the M3 could be replaced by a Konica Hexar AF, Olympus OM-1, or even a Fuji GW690III, depending on what I’m feeling like!

 I’ve been shooting a lot of XP2 these days because I love its look and it is so convenient, but I still like dirty-developing some HP5 or Acros in my bathtub whenever I have a chance.